Mohamed-Badawy1/Blog/README.md

 View lists of all authors and departments.

 ## Features
-Post Management: Create, edit, and delete posts, complete with descriptions, post type, and images.
+-Post Management: Create, edit, and delete posts, complete with descriptions, post type, and images.

-Author and Department Management: Link authors to departments, and display author information alongside each post.
+-Author and Department Management: Link authors to departments, and display author information alongside each post.

-User-friendly Interface: Includes Bootstrap styling for responsive design and modern UI.
+-User-friendly Interface: Includes Bootstrap styling for responsive design and modern UI.
 ## 🛠️ Tech Stack
-.NET Core: The backend framework used to build the application.
+-.NET Core: The backend framework used to build the application.

-ASP.NET Core MVC: The web framework used for building dynamic views and handling requests.
+-ASP.NET Core MVC: The web framework used for building dynamic views and handling requests.

-Entity Framework Core: ORM used for database access and management.
+-Entity Framework Core: ORM used for database access and management.

-Bootstrap: CSS framework for styling the frontend.
+-Bootstrap: CSS framework for styling the frontend.

-SQL Server: The relational database system for storing application data.
+-SQL Server: The relational database system for storing application data.